Viscum album: Germanic

-According to the 13th century Prose Edda, the goddess Frigg had everything swear an oath not to hurt her son Baldr, except for mistletoe, because "it seemed too young" to her for that.
-After this at the thing, other gods had fun by shooting at him, or hurling stones, without him being injured at all.
-Loki, wishing him dead, tricked Baldr's brother, the blind god Höðr into throwing mistletoe at Baldr, killing him.
+"Things" are governing assemblies or forums in early Germanic society and similar gatherings appear in German mythology and historical accounts of the religious and social practices of the culture.
+Mistletoe appears in the thirteenth century Prose Edda account of German traditions.
+One account relates that the goddess Frigg required that everything swear an oath not to hurt her son Baldr, except for mistletoe, because "it seemed too young" to be a threat to her son.
+At thing gatherings of deities that followed, other deities began to have fun by shooting at him, or hurling stones, without him being injured at all.
+At one gathering however, Loki, wishing Baldr dead, tricked the blind god Höðr who was Baldr's brother, into throwing mistletoe at Baldr, killing him.